 Toxicity of Feeding Garlic to Rabbits

-While garlic may possess medicinal benefits, its toxicity in high doses can pose risks to rabbits, potentially leading to adverse effects on the intestinal barrier and the efficacy of antibiotics.
+While garlic may possess medicinal benefits, its toxicity in high doses can pose risks to rabbits, potentially leading to adverse effects on the intestinal barrier and the efficacy of antibiotics, necessitating careful consideration in its use.

 Garlic contains compounds like allicin, which, while beneficial to humans, can be harmful to rabbits.
 When ingested in excess, garlic can disrupt the delicate balance of the gut flora in rabbits, affecting the integrity of their intestinal lining.
 This disruption can compromise the absorption of essential nutrients and lead to digestive issues.
 The consumption of garlic by rabbits can interfere with the effectiveness of antibiotics, potentially reducing their efficacy in combating bacterial infections.